ColinB23/CalculateSalesTax/README.md

 # CalculateSalesTax
 Calculate sales tax
-Need to add fetaure to be able to change the sales tax.
+Need to add feature to be able to change the sales tax.